benmezger/httmock/README.md

 - `httmock serve` or `httmock --api-file <filename> serve`

+Use `httmock serve --host localhost:8000` for using a different host/port.

 ## HTTP file syntax

 For an example of the file structure, see [example-http.yaml](example-http.yaml).